How do you craft an animated logo using Adobe After Effects?

 When animating a logo, it often helps to work backward.
 Start by setting keyframes for the logo’s final look, such as its final position, size, and Opacity.
 Move these keyframes to the end of your timeline.
 Then, go back to the start of the timeline and set new keyframes for the starting state, like a lower opacity or a different position.
 This method ensures that the animation ends with the logo looking just right.

-By understanding and using keyframes, you can create various animations in After Effects, making your logo come to life with smooth and professional transitions.
+By understanding and using keyframes, you can create various animations in After Effects, making your business logo come to life with smooth and professional transitions.

 Stage 5: Give your Logo animation with Shape Layers